-Psychotherapy and Psychopathology Seminar – The seminar meets for one and one half hours weekly with readings and discussion on a series of topics, as well as case presentations.
+Psychotherapy and Psychopathology Seminar: The seminar meets for 1.5 hours weekly with readings and discussion on a series of topics, as well as case presentations.
 Topics include basic change processes in therapy, the therapeutic relationship, and differing therapeutic approaches.
-The seminar is taught by Christopher Morse, Ph.D. and Samuel Roth, Ph.D.
+The seminar is taught by Christopher Morse, PhD and Samuel Roth, PhD.

-Clinical Psychology Conference - This weekly meeting provides an opportunity for the internship faculty and interns to meet and discuss programmatic issues, topics in ethics and professional development, issues of diversity, and clinical material.
+Clinical Psychology Conference: This weekly meeting provides an opportunity for the internship faculty and interns to meet and discuss programmatic and/or clinical issues, and includes scheduled topics on risk management, law and ethics, cultural responsivity, and professional development.

 Other Didactic Activities

 Interns take part in weekly MMHC Grand Rounds, covering topics including novel therapeutic approaches, new developments in the assessment and treatment of a range of severe mental illness, clinical case presentations, cultural responsivity, and MMHC investigators’ research.

 Weekly Longwood Area Grand Rounds cover a variety of clinical, research, and theoretical issues in neuroscience, CBT and DBT, psychoanalysis, psychiatry, and psychology.

 Interns may attend the weekly meetings of the CEDAR Clinic (Center for Early Detection, Assessment, and Response to Risk), which focus on treatment and case discussions.